aaron-grau/curic/react/projects/pokedex/README.md

 ## Phase 4: Pokemon Detail

 Before creating a component, we should always plan out where and how it will get its information.
-Eventually, we will want the `PokemonDetail` to display a Pokemon's information as well as its `Toys`.
+Eventually, we will want the `PokemonDetail` to display a Pokemon's information as well as its `Items`.
 Talk over the following questions with your partner:

 1. Where will the `PokemonDetail` get it's information from?
 2. How will we pass this information to `PokemonDetail`?

 Implement the `PokemonDetail` component just like we did the `PokemonIndex`:

-1. Create an API function that fetches a single Pokemon.
+1. Create an API utility function that fetches a single Pokemon.
 2. Create actions for both requesting and receiving a single Pokemon.
-3. Update the reducer to respond to the receiving of a Pokemon.
+3. Create a `PokemonDetailReducer` reducer to respond to the receiving of a Pokemon.
-4. Update the middleware to respond to the requesting of a Pokemon.
+4. Update the `PokemonMiddleware` to respond to the requesting of a Pokemon.
-5. Create a `PokemonDetailContainer` that maps `PokemonDetail` to props.
+5. Create a `PokemonDetailContainer` that maps props for `PokemonDetail`.

-Review the `_pokemon.json.jbuilder` file and talk with your partner about how you believe the `PokemonDetail` object will look before we map it to props.
-**Confirm your answer by navigating to the URL in your browser.** (The URL will be similar to `http://localhost:3000/api/pokemon/63`)

 You will notice that the toys data are not well formatted for turning into `ToyItem` components.
 But this nesting will be helpful later on when we render